Phi features: Honorific agreement

 There is a debate about whether Korean subject honorific marking is authentic agreement.
-The debate stems from that fact that languages where verbs show person agreement, the agreement is obligatory.
+The debate stems from the fact that languages where verbs show person agreement, the agreement is obligatory.
 Based on this reason, some scholars contend that since honorific marking is optional, it is not an instance of agreement.
 However, other scholars others argue that it is indeed agreement.
 A fundamental quality about honorific marking that is often overlooked is the fact that is it possible only with a human referent.
 Consequently, as shown by the examples in (4), when the subject is non-human, honorific agreement is ungrammatical.

 Phi features as categorizing features

 Phi-features can also be considered the silent features that determine whether a root word is a noun or a verb.
 This is called the noun-verb distinction of Distributed Morphology.
 The table below describes how category classes are organized by their Nominal or Verbal characteristics.
 Definitions for these four categories of predicates have been described as follows: A verbal predicate has a predicative use only; a nominal predicate can be used as the head of a term; an adjectival predicate can be used as a modifier of a nominal head; a preposition acts as a term-predicate for which the noun is still the head; an adverbial (not shown below) predicate can be used as a modifier of a non-nominal head.

 X-bar theory approaches categorical features in this way: when a head X selects its complement to project to X', the XP that it projects to then is a combination of the head X and all of its categorical features, those being either nominal, verbal, adjectival or prepositional features.
 It has also been argued that adpositions (cover term for prepositions and postpositions) are not part of the [+/-N] [+/-V] system as shown above.
 This is because they resist being part of a single class category, like nouns, verbs and adjectives do.
 This argument also posits that some appositions may behave as part of this type of categorization, but not all of them do.